 Personally, I think both of these shirts serve the same purpose.
 They are perfectly interchangeable; reason why I chose to write about them as a single item.
 You can choose to add one or both of them to your wardrobe, and style them the exact same way to give you that casual and stylish look with some street edge.

 Fashion blogs would often qualify plaid shirts as “cold weather pieces”, most appropriate for fall and winter.
-But I am not a fashion blogger, I live in the tropics, and I don’t adhere to rigid fashion rules anyways, so I’m all for wearing plaid button-downs all year round, with all kinds of bottoms and for all kinds of settings, whether paired with a pair of jeans or shorts for a casual look or leather bottoms for a more daring and sexy look.
+But I am not a fashion blogger, I live in the tropics where hot weather is the norm, and I don’t adhere to rigid fashion rules anyways, so I’m all for wearing plaid button-downs all year round, with all kinds of bottoms and for all kinds of settings.
+Whether paired with a pair of jeans or shorts for a casual look or leather bottoms for a more daring and sexy look is a guaranteed hit at all times.

 Grab a traditional tartan plaid top and pair with your skinny pants for a casual chic look.
 You can even reach for a pair of trousers with a slight texture or pattern!
 For the office or after-work drinks, tuck a plaid button-down into a pencil skirt and finish it off with a pair of heeled sandals or classic pumps.
 If you really want to turn heads at your next holiday party, pair your plaid shirt with a full or sequin midi skirt.
 And for a fashion forward look, why not go for a brightly coloured plaid shirt and tuck it into a full skirt of the same colour.

 These shirts layer very well, and you can make them work with just about any look — just make sure you keep the palette to neutral hues, as to not overwhelm the entire get-up.
 For a cool, casual look, your chambray or plaid button-down shirt can serve as a proxy jacket; keeping you warm without adding too much bulk.
-For an edgy and dressed-down look, I love to tie my chambray shirt.
-This way it almost becomes a crop top, so to counterbalance that if I’m not wearing it over a dress, I like to pair it with a high waist pencil skirt.
-Just a note: If you are going for this look, you may want to size up for a slouchier fit.
+For an edgy and dressed-down look, I love to tie both ends of my chambray shirt, this way it almost becomes a crop top.
+Just a note: If you wish to style your shirt this way, you may want to size up for a slouchier fit.

 For a preppy chic look, layer your button-down with a coat or sweater.
 Also, toughen an otherwise very sugary and feminine look by pairing your tulle, lace or floral skirt with a chambray or plaid button-down shirt.
 Pairing my chambray top with a sequin skirt and some sexy heels is an absolute favourite of mine.
 You can never go wrong with this look.